cortexproject/cortex/docs/configuration/config-file-reference.md

   # CLI flag: -compactor.ring.wait-active-instance-timeout
   [wait_active_instance_timeout: <duration> | default = 10m]

+# The compaction mode to use.
+Supported values are: default, partitioning.
+# CLI flag: -compactor.compaction-mode
+[compaction_mode: <string> | default = "default"]

 # How long block visit marker file should be considered as expired and able to
 # be picked up by compactor again.
 # CLI flag: -compactor.block-visit-marker-timeout